 Who Can Join?

-Membership is open to part-time and full-time university and community college faculty.
+Membership is open to part-time and full-time university faculty.

 For more information, contact DSEF Senior Director of Academic Initiatives, Kimberly Harris Bliton, at firstname.lastname@example.org or call 202.416.6407

 Entrepreneurship and community college faculty may contact DSEF Chief of Entrepreneurship Initiatives, Nancy Laichas at email@example.com or call 202.416.6438.